wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.html.md

 Where would you want to fish and why?
 What is the chance of catching a fish greater than X size?

-This is the inductive phase of doing research.
 :::

 #